LevanSamadashvili/compiler/README.md

    ### Windows
-      = Change the name of the module parser.py to something else (parser_w.py for example), then change "import Parser from parser" to "import Parser from parser_w" (in compiler.py) it should work normally after that.
+      = If it doesn't work straight away, change the name of the module parser.py to something else (parser_w.py for example), then change "import Parser from parser" to "import Parser from parser_w" (in compiler.py) it should work normally after that.